DenzylSGovender/Solving-a-Business-Problem-with-an-API/README.md

 ### 5. Test and Present
 - Run the application and test API integration using Swagger.
-- Prepare a short presentation explaining ( **or document the following)**:
+- Prepare a short video demonstration explaining:
   - Why the API was chosen.
   - How it solves the business problem.
   - Challenges faced during implementation.

-#### Once completed, claim the following GitHub submission Link: https://classroom.github.com/a/qU3gJdGc and submit your completed project on ARC.
+#### Once completed, create a private repo for yourself and keep this project for your portfolio.